nyu-ossd-s20/project-evaluation/FreeCodeCamp_evaluation.md

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample. <br>

-Well, I have little to no experiene in JavaScript so I can't say for sure, but at the very least the source code seems to have clearly named variables and has good readability.
+Well, I have little to no experience in JavaScript so I can't say for sure, but at the very least the source code seems to have clearly named variables and has good readability.
 There are no comments though.
 I only sort o understand what the code file I'm looking at is doing, but that's largely my inexperience with JavaScript.
 If someone who was familiar with JS looked at this, I have a feeling they'd probably